1vpmaster/SimpleTrack/README.md

 ## News
 * (2022.08.03) Our paper is accepted by Sensors!
-* (2022.03.08) Our method gets the sota results among the JDE-based methods!
+* (2022.03.08) Our method gets the sota results among the JDE-based methods and the arxiv preprint of SimpleTrack is released.
 * TODO

 ## Tracking performance